kaviyasuriya10-bot/solar-powered-glider-with-ai-monitoring-/docs/components_explanation.md

 ---

-### Microcontroller

-The Arduino Uno R4 WiFi is used for additional tasks such as sensor monitoring, data processing, and future AI integration.
-It acts as a companion system to handle custom logic.

----

 ### Solar Panel

 Flexible solar panels are mounted on the wings to generate electrical energy during flight.
 They help extend flight time by supplementing the battery power.